 That’s what the big competitors want you to think!
 Although national brands can staff their own marketing departments and large businesses often rely on agencies to act as their marketing team, those may not be realistic options for your small business.
 Don’t worry.
-It may sound like a formidable – and expensive – challenge, but finding and choosing the right SEO keywords to incorporate into your website content is easy with a little bit of knowledge and the free tools that are currently available.
+It may sound like a formidable – and expensive – challenge, but finding and choosing the right SEO keywords to incorporate into your website content is easy with a little bit of knowledge and the tools that are currently available.

-How To Find The Right Keywords
+Three Tools To Help You Find The Right Keywords

 One of the best free keyword research tools currently available is Google Ads Keyword Planner.
 Our previous blog will give you in-depth details on how to sign up for a Google Ads account to access their keyword planner and how this free tool can help your keyword research, but we’ll provide a brief overview here as well.
 There are several ways to find keywords in Google’s planner, but one of the most effective ways is to enter your website address and select “Get Results.”
 Drawing from its extensive knowledge base of keywords used during customer searches, the planner will present a list of keyword ideas based on your website’s information and current content.

 Jess is an affordable DIY SEO platform that puts quality SEO and keyword research help within reach of most small businesses.
 Unlike other SEO software tools, Jess is designed for novices and tells you exactly what to do next.
 By providing a list of keywords for many business types, Jess makes the process quick and easy to know where to start.
 No need to learn a confusing tool or to worry about choosing the wrong keywords.
 Businesses can even enter their competitors’ websites for other keyword ideas.